daedreth/URXVTConfig/README.md

 > From file: Generates a color scheme from an image using imagemagick.

+> Theme Browser: Select a preset color scheme to save or edit as you see fit.

 > Save: Saves current settings to ~.Xdefaults.

 > Help: You should click that.
+Alternatively read this file.

 > About: You guessed it.